MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > - Finance and operations apps tables are allowed only in Azure Synapse Link.
 Makers can't currently use them to build apps.
 > - You don't have to define finance and operations apps tables as virtual entities, and you don't have to enable change tracking for each table.
 >
-> To include finance and operations tables in Synapse Link, you must enable [Delta lake feature](/power-apps/maker/data-platform/azure-synapse-link-delta-lake) in your Synapse Link profile.
-Finance and operations table selection will not be visible if your Synapse Link profile isn't configured for Delta lake.
+> To include finance and operations tables in Synapse Link, you must enable the [Delta lake feature](/power-apps/maker/data-platform/azure-synapse-link-delta-lake) in your Synapse Link profile.
+Finance and operations table selection isn't visible if your Synapse Link profile isn't configured for Delta lake.
 >
 > Delta lake conversion time interval determines how often table data is updated in delta format.
-For near real time updates, you can choose 15 minutes or one hour as the desired updated time internal.
-You might choose daily time interval if near real-time updates aren't required.
+For near real time updates, choose 15 minutes or one hour as the desired updated time internal.
+Choose daily time interval if near real-time updates aren't required.
 Delta conversion consumes compute resources from the Spark pool you have provided in the configuration of the Synapse Link profile.
 The lower the time interval, the more compute resources are consumed and you can incur more cost.
 Open the Spark pool in Azure portal to see the compute cost.
 >
 > In the event that the system ran into an error during initial sync or updates, you'll see an error icon and a pointer to trouble-shooting documents that can be used to diagnose and resolve the error.

-### Known limitations applicable to Finance and Operations Tables in Synapse Link <!-- DONE ...
-You have three sections in this article with this same name.
-Either incorporate the all the known limitations content into one section or rename affected sections to clearly describe what each section represents. -->
+### Known limitations with finance and operations tables

-Currently, there are the following limitations.
+Currently, there are the following limitations with finance and operations tables and Azure Synapse Link.
 To learn more about the upcoming roadmap and stay in touch with the product team, join the [preview Viva Engage group](https://aka.ms/SynapseLinkforDynamics/).

 - You must create a new Azure Synapse Link profile.
 You can't add finance and operations apps tables to existing Azure Synapse Link profiles.
 - Don't see all tables?
 Up to 2,750 Microsoft provided finance and operations apps tables are already enabled in Azure Synapse Link with application version 10.0.38.
-If you have a previous version of finance and operations apps, not all required tables may be enabled by default.
+If you have a previous version of finance and operations apps, not all required tables can be enabled by default.
 You can enable more tables yourself by extending table properties and enabling the change tracking feature.
 For more information about how to enable change tracking, see [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables).
-3. Don't see your custom tables? you must enable change tracking in them.
+- Don't see your custom tables?
+You must enable change tracking in them.
 For more information about how to enable change tracking, see [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables).
-4. You can choose a maximum of 1,000 tables in an Azure Synapse Link profile.
-To enable more tables, create another Synapse Link profile.
+- You can select a maximum of 1,000 tables in an Azure Synapse Link profile.
+To enable more tables, create another Azure Synapse Link profile.
-5. If the table selected contains data fields that secured via **AOS Authorization**, those fields will be ignored and the exported data does not contain the field.
-For an Example in CustTable, the field TaxLicenseNum has the metadata property AOS Authorization set to Yes.
-This field is ignored when CustTable data is exported with Synapse Link.
+- If the table selected contains data columns that secured via **AOS Authorization**, those columns are ignored and the exported data doesn't contain the column.
+For example in a custom table named *CustTable*, the column *TaxLicenseNum* has the metadata property **AOS Authorization** set to **Yes**.
+This column is ignored when *CustTable* data is exported with Azure Synapse Link.
-6. If the table selected contains data fields that are of Array type, those fields will be ignored anf the exported data does not contain the field.
-For an Example i WHSInventTable table, fields FilterCode and FilterGroup are of type Array.
-These fields are not exported with Synapse Link.
+- If the table selected contains data columns that are of **Array** type, those columns are ignored and the exported data doesn't contain the column.
+For example, in a custom table named *WHSInventTable*, columns **FilterCode** and **FilterGroup** are of type array.
+These columns aren't exported with Azure Synapse Link.

-## Access incremental data changes from Finance and Operations
+## Access incremental data changes from finance and operations

-If want to load incremental data changes from Finance and Operations into your own downstream Data warehouse, you can create a Synape Link profile that provides only incremental data.
-Synapse Link will  provide an initial export of all data rows and then provide you with access to data that changed periodically.
-The data is provided via CSV files stored in time stamped folders and you can easily consume the data using Azure Data factory or other data tools.
-See  [Synapse Link - incremental update](azure-synapse-link-incremental.md) for more details.
+To load incremental data changes from finance and operations into your own downstream data warehouse, create an Azure Synapse Link profile that provides only incremental data.
+Azure Synapse Link provides an initial export of all data rows and then provides you with access to data that changed periodically.
+The data is provided in CSV files stored in time stamped folders and you can easily consume the data using Azure Data factory or other data tools.
+More information:  [Azure Synapse Link - incremental update](azure-synapse-link-incremental.md)

-To create a Synapse Link profile with incremental data:
+To create a Azure Synapse Link profile with incremental data:

-1. Sign in to Power Apps and select your preferred environment
+1. Sign in to Power Apps and select the environment you want.
-2. On the left navigation pane, select Azure Synapse Link.
+1. On the left navigation pane, select **Azure Synapse Link**.
-3. In Synapse Link page, On the command bar, select + New link to data lake.
+1. On the **Azure Synapse Link for Dataverse** page, select **+ New link** on the command bar.
-4. Select Subscription, Resource group and a Storage account.
-You do not need to provide a Synapse workspace or a spark pool.
+1. Select **Subscription**, **Resource group** and a **Storage account**.
+You don't need to provide a Synapse workspace or a Spark pool.
-6. Select Next.
-You will see the option to choose tables.
+1. Select **Next**.
+The option to choose tables appears.
-7. Select **Advanced**, select **Show advanced configuration settings** and enable the option **Enable incremental update folder structure**
+1. Select **Advanced**, select **Show advanced configuration settings**, and then enable the option **Enable incremental update folder structure**
-8. In the **Time interval** field, choose the desired frequency for reading incremental data.
-Using this frequency, system will partition data into time stamped folders such that you can read the data without being impacted by ongoing write operations.
+1. In the **Time interval** field, choose the desired frequency for reading incremental data.
+Using this frequency, the system partitions data into time stamped folders such that you can read the data without being impacted by ongoing write operations.
-9. You will be able to choose tables from Dataverse as well as Finance and Operations.
-Finance and Operations tables will appear in the selection.
-10. Options **Append only** and **Partition** available at a table level are ignored.
-Data files are always appended and data is partitioned Yearly.
+1. Select the Dataverse tables you want.
+You can also select finance and operations tables.
+The options **Append only** and **Partition** available at a table level are ignored.
+Data files are always appended and data is partitioned yearly.
-11. Choose tables and select **Save**.
-Tables selected will be initialized and you will see incremental data in the storage account
+1. Select **Save**.
+Tables selected are initialized and you see incremental data in the storage account.

 > [!NOTE]
 >
-> If you are upgrading from Export to Data lake feature, enabling incremental data changes option provides similar change data as the [Change feeds feature](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/azure-data-lake-change-feeds)
+> If you are upgrading from the export to data lake feature, enabling the incremental data changes option provides similar change data as the [Change feeds feature](/dynamics365/fin-ops-core/dev-itpro/data-entities/azure-data-lake-change-feeds)
 >
-> It is recommended that you create seperate Synapse Link profiles for incremental data and table for ease of management.
+> We recommend that you create separate Azure Synapse Link profiles for incremental data and tables for ease of management.
 >
-> Also see known limitations applicable to Finance and Operations Tables.
-These limitations are applicable to incremental data from Tables as well.
+> The finance and operations table limitations are also applicable to incremental data from tables.
+More information: [Known limitations with finance and operations tables](#known-limitations-with-finance-and-operations-tables)
->

 ## Enable finance and operations data entities in Azure Synapse Link